-- Impact on Lutterworth GP practices in terms of equipment required.
-Current surgeries have capacity to support additional growth but S106 contributions would be sought towards the provision of additional equipment required to meet growth; - Additional resources required to meet expectant demand to be delivered through school extensions.
-S106 contributions would be sought.
-Shortfall in most types of open space provision (including allotment provision).
+• Impact on Lutterworth GP practices in terms of equipment required.
+Current surgeries have capacity to support additional growth but S106 contributions

+- would be sought towards the provision of additional equipment required to meet growth; - Capacity of primary school, 11-16 and post 16 educational establishments.
+There is no capacity to meet growth.
+S106 contributions towards a primary school extension and other school extensions would be sought; - Shortfall in most types of open space provision (including burial provision).
 Appropriate S106 contributions would be sought where a shortfall in certain types of open space is identified;

 Lutterworth's extensive range of services and facilities supports its continued designation as a Key Centre.
 No insurmountable infrastructure constraints have been identified to date.
-Section 106 contributions will be sought to improve equipment for the current health provision and possible school extensions.
+Section 106 contributions will be sought for improve equipment for the GP surgery and for extensions to schools.